fabulousmuscles/py_projects/README.md

 [**Find PI to the Nth Digit**] (https://github.com/fabulousmuscles/py_projects/blob/master/Numbers/pi.py) - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

+[**Tax Calculator**] (https://github.com/fabulousmuscles/py_projects/blob/master/Numbers/tax.py) - Asks the user to enter a cost and a US state.
+It then returns the tax plus the total cost with tax.

 Networking
 ---------